vseryakov/backendjs/README.md

      npm install vseryakov/backendjs

+# Dependencies

+Only core required dependencies are installed but there are many modules which require a module to work correctly.

+All optional dependencies are listed in the package.json under "modDependencies" so npm cannot use it, only manual install of required modules is supported or it is possible to install all optional dependencies for development purposes.

+Here is the list of modules required for each internal feature:

+- `pg` - PostgreSQL database access
+- `argon2` or `bcrypt` - for user password hashing
+- `mmmagic` - file detection in uploads, only used when `allow` is passed to the `api.putFile`
+- `consolidate` - for API templating, disabled by default
+- `redis` - for Redis queue and cache driver
+- `unix-dgram` - for syslog on Linux to use local syslog
+- `bkjs-sqlite` - to use SQLite database driver
+- `web-push` - for Web push notifications
+- `@parse/node-apn` - for Apple push notifications
+- `bkjs-wand` - for scaling images in uploads using ImageMagick module
+- `sharp` - scaling images in uploads using VPS imaging
+- `nats` - NATS driver for queue and events
+- `amqplib` - RabbitMQ driver for queue and events (alpha)

+The command below will show all core and optional dependencies

+     bkjs deps -dry-run -mods

 # Quick start and introduction

 * Simplest way of using the backendjs, it will start the server listening on port 8000